My First Day At The Gym Was a Nightmare

 Before you start carrying weights, it’s crucial to understand what you want to achieve.

-Do you want to build muscle (hypertrophy), increase your strength, or lose fat?
-Each goal requires a different approach:
+Do you want to build muscle (hypertrophy), endurance, increase your strength, or lose fat?

-→ Hypertrophy: Focus on moderate weights and higher reps (8-12 reps).
+✅ Hypertrophy: Focus on moderate weights and higher reps (8-12 reps)

-→ Fat Loss: Combine weight lifting with cardio.
+✅ Fat Loss: Combine weight lifting with cardio.

 You can mix and match different approaches or stick to one, but knowing your goals will help you tailor your workouts and stay motivated.